opsdroid/opsdroid/docs/contributing.md

 Now, you can translate editing manually or with [Poedit](https://poedit.net/) the `po` files in `locale/<lang>/LC_MESSAGES/opsdroid.po`.
 Those files contain the real translations and are versioned.

-After you made a change in any `po` file, in order to view the changes in opsdroid, you should compile them to `mo` binary files, the format read by python gettext:
+After you made a change in any `po` file, to view the changes in opsdroid, you should compile them to `mo` binary files, the format read by python gettext:
 ```shell
 python setup.py compile_catalog
 ```

 ### Starting a new language
 If your language is not in the `locale` folder, you can initialize it.
 You will need the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code of the language.
-For example, in order to start a new [Esperanto](https://en.wikipedia.org/wiki/Esperanto) translation:
+For example, to start a new [Esperanto](https://en.wikipedia.org/wiki/Esperanto) translation:
 ```shell
 python setup.py init_catalog -l eo
 ```